 Are you struggling to sleep at night or spending your Sundays dreading the thought of work?

 Don't miss the physical signs; take the time to listen to your body.
 Anxiety about work could manifest as a lack of energy, appetite, restlessness, poor sleep and general irritability.

 If workplace stress impacts you after hours, on the weekends and even while you sleep (or don't sleep), consider whether it's healthy to stay where you are.

 constantly talking about work?

-It is important you take the time to reflect and start thinking about what you want your life to look like — what kind of job you want, what kind of environment you want to work in and what kind of relationship you want with your career.
+You must take the time to reflect and start thinking about what you want your life to look like — what kind of job you like, what type of environment you want to work in and what kind of relationship you want with your career.

 If you’re looking for your next career move or want a confidential chat about movements and opportunities in the market, contact Randstad’s specialist consultants here.